 In addition to primary mortgage insurance, our Single-Family business has developed other risk-sharing capabilities to transfer portions of our single-family mortgage credit risk to the private market.
 Our credit risk transfer transactions have been designed to transfer a portion of the losses we expect would be incurred in an economic downturn or a stressed credit environment.
 Generally, benefits are received after the underlying property has been liquidated and all applicable proceeds, including private mortgage insurance benefits, have been applied to reduce the loss.
-As described in "MD&A -Single-Family Business-Single-Family Mortgage Credit Risk Management-Single-Family Credit Enhancement and Transfer of Mortgage Credit Risk-Credit Risk Transfer Transactions" in our 2021 Form 10-K, we have used primarily three single-family credit risk transfer programs: Connecticut Avenue Securities[®] ("CAS"), Credit Insurance Risk TransferTM ("CIRTTM"), and lender risk-sharing.
+As described in "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management-Single-Family Credit Enhancement and Transfer of Mortgage Credit Risk-Credit Risk Transfer Transactions" in our 2021 Form 10-K, we have used primarily three single-family credit risk transfer programs: Connecticut Avenue Securities® ("CAS"), Credit Insurance Risk TransferTM ("CIRTTM"), and lender risk-sharing.

-In the first half of 2022, we transferred a portion of the mortgage credit risk on single-family mortgage loans with an unpaid principal balance of \$381.8 billion at the time of the transactions; substantially all of the loans in these credit risk transfer transactions were acquired in 2021.
+In the first nine months of 2022, we transferred a portion of the mortgage credit risk on single-family mortgage loans with an unpaid principal balance of \$515.7 billion at the time of the transactions; substantially all of the loans in these credit risk transfer transactions were acquired in 2021.
+The rise in interest rates throughout 2022, increased macroeconomic uncertainty and the increased supply of credit risk transfer securities in the market has negatively impacted investor demand for our credit risk transfer transactions.
+As a result, in our more recent credit risk transfer transactions, the premium investors require has generally increased.
+Taking into account the increasing cost of these transactions, the resulting capital relief, and the credit risk transfer market capacity, we have chosen to increase the first loss position retained by Fannie Mae compared with prior transactions.

-The factors we expect will affect the extent to which we engage in single-family credit risk transfer transactions in the future and the structure of those transactions include our risk appetite, future market conditions, the cost of the transactions, FHFA guidance or requirements (including FHFA's scorecard), the capital relief provided by the transactions, and our overall business and capital plans.
+The factors that we expect will affect the extent to which we engage in single-family credit risk transfer transactions in the future and the structure of those transactions include our risk appetite, future market conditions, the cost of the transactions, FHFA guidance or requirements (including FHFA's scorecard), the capital relief provided by the transactions, and our overall business and capital plans.